xaverdh/hfish/README.md

 cabal install --ghc-option=-threaded
 ```

-There is a build script containing theses lines, so equivalently (assuming you have wget) you could do:
+There is a [build script][hfish-build-script] containing theses lines, so equivalently (assuming you have wget) you could do:
 ```sh
 wget -O - https://gitlab.com/hfish-shell/hfish/blob/master/build | sh
 ```